Lokankara/Quiz/src/main/resources/quiz-set_4.md

 ---

-## 63. AWS offers a fully managed virtual desktop infrastructure (VDI) solution with both Windows and Linux options.
+## 63. AWS offers a fully managed virtual desktop infrastructure (VDI) solution with both Windows and Linux answers.
 Which AWS service is this?

 - AppStream
 - AWS Desktop